Energy Saving Tips

 - Insulate your hot water pipes to prevent heat loss and lower your water heater setting.

-- If you’re planning on getting new appliances this spring, replace the old ones with Energy Star energy efficient appliances.
+- If you’re planning on getting new appliances this summer, replace the old ones with Energy Star energy efficient appliances.
 These appliances run more efficiently and can reduce your home energy usage by up to 50%.

 - Replace old windows with high-performance windows that have a low U-value, low solar heat gain co-efficiency and an air leakage rating of 0.3 cubic feet per minute or less.